 Many of the hotels in Green Tree are conventional iterations for each hotel brand.
 All offer free parking, and most offer decent amenities like free breakfast, an indoor or outdoor pool, and more.

-More Neighborhoods to Stay in With Airbnb
+More Neighborhoods to Stay in With Apartment Rentals

 One of the downsides to Pittsburgh's hotel scene is that we do not have offerings in all of the neighborhoods we recommend on this site.
 The above neighborhoods are our favorites that have readily available accommodation options with plentiful rooms and (albeit likely paid) parking.